Answered By: Woodruff Library Reference Last Updated: Apr 30, 2019 Views: 54

 Here are some questions to ask when reading the source:

 1. What is it about?
 The title will be your first immediate clue.
-Read the abstract (a summary of the article) to know if an article is really related to the topic you're researching.
-If there is not an abstract, read the introduction of the article and scan the article headings.
+Read the abstract (a summary of the article) to know if an article is related to the topic you're researching.
+No abstract?
+Read the introduction of the article and scan the article headings.

 2. What is the subject area focus?
 Knowing what discipline an article comes from can help you decide if the article is relevant.
 Look at the title of the book/article or the journal title to try to determine the subject area.
-For example, if you are researching global warming activism for a political science class, an article on global warming from a chemistry journal may not be a great fit because it is too technical, and not focused on political issues.
+Researching climate change activism for a political science class?
+An article on climate change from a chemistry journal may be too technical and not focused on political issues.

 3. Will it help you answer your research question?